ximenesyuri/ximenesyuri.com/content/libs/comp/components.md

 3. `eval: Prod(COMPONENT, Dict(Any)) -> COMPONENT`:
     - receives a {l:component} and a list with keys and values, returning the component obtained by fixing each variable associated to a _key_ with the corresponding _value_, leaving the other variables unchanged.
 4. `copy: Prod(COMPONENT, Dict(Str)) -> COMPONENT`:
-    - receives a {l:component} and a list with keys and values, returning a copy of the given component
+    - receives a {l:component} and a list with keys and values, returning a copy of the given component such that each parameter whose name is a key is renamed with the corresponding value, maintaining its type.

 The intuition for each of such {l:component operations} is as follows:
 1. `join`: put a component _after_ other component;